 What is your biggest professional achievement so far?

-How do you think an apprenticeship has helped you to build the skills and knowledge required for a rewarding career at DWF?
+How do you think an apprenticeship has helped you build the skills and knowledge required for a rewarding career at DWF?

-I have also really enjoyed taking part in the Manchester Cares event, it was great for meeting new people and understanding the work that DWF does with different charities.
+I also really enjoyed taking part in the Manchester Cares event, it was great for meeting new people and understanding the work that DWF does with different charities.

-During the pandemic I have both worked in the office and remotely.
+During the pandemic I worked in the office and remotely.
 When I first started to work from home I did find it difficult and quite intimidating at times.
 I had not completed my first year of the apprenticeship and I felt like I had been thrown into the deep end.
 However, my team were really great, I have made a lot of friends at DWF so I always had someone to call if I needed help!
 In a way I do think remote working actually benefitted me, as I feel you become more independent and rely less on more experienced colleagues.

-Upon completing your apprenticeship, what are your next steps?
+What are your next career steps?

-I am very happy with my choice of a legal apprenticeship over the traditional university route, I have been able to kick start my career while learning at the same time.
+I am very happy with my choice of a legal apprenticeship over the traditional university route, I have been able to kick-start my career while learning at the same time.
 I think the experience I have gained and am continuing to gain is invaluable.